 The Positive Ageing Research Institute (PARI), formerly the Centre for Future Ageing Research (CFAR), is a cross-faculty multidisciplinary institute involving over 130 academics from across Anglia Ruskin University.

-Professor Patricia Schofield, Deputy Dean of Research and Income Generation (Faculty of Health, Social Care & Education), leads PARI as our Director, supported by Deputy Directors Dr Diane Keeble-Ramsay and Dr Leslie Gelling.
-The institute brings together a multi-disciplinary team from: Health, Social Care & Education; Arts & Humanities; Science & Technology; Business; and Medical Science, representing diverse disciplines.
+Professor Patricia Schofield, Deputy Dean of Research and Income Generation (Faculty of Health, Education, Medicine and Social Care), leads PARI as our Director.
+The institute brings together a multi-disciplinary team representing diverse disciplines.
 Our common interests in ageing unite us and together with practitioners, local authorities, industry, and voluntary organisations we are developing existing projects and applying for further funding to support our research.

 To check out who PARI is and our expertise, see our Directory of experts.